odundar/openvino_python_samples/README.md

 `openvino_basic_object_detection.py`

-This application intends to showcase how a model is being used with OpenVINO(TM) Toolkit.
+This applications intends to showcase how a model is being used with OpenVINO(TM) Toolkit.

 Aim is to show initial use case of Inference Engine API and Async Mode.